What is Divorce Mortgage Planning?

-At Alliance West Mortgage we brings the financial knowledge and expertise of a range of team players including the divorce lending professional, attorney, financial planner, accountant, appraiser, mediator with solid understanding of the connection between divorce and family law, IRS tax rules and mortgage financing strategies as they all relate to real estate and divorce.
+At Alliance West Mortgage we bring the financial knowledge and expertise of a range of team players including the divorce lending professional, attorney, financial planner, accountant, appraiser, mediator with solid understanding of the connection between divorce and family law, IRS tax rules and mortgage financing strategies as they all relate to real estate and divorce.
 Alliance West Mortgage is committed to ensuring you understand every step of the divorce lending process.

 Depending on each individual situation, the CDLP can perform a variety of functions in a collaborative divorce, such as:

-Three Pillars of Divorce Lending
+Three Pillars of Divorce Mortgage Planning

 Preservation of Credit